JayaramSenthil/Customer-Analysis/README.md

-## Project Title: Customer Analysis Using SQL
+## Project Title: Customer Analysis Using SQL and PowerBI

 Description:
 This project involves a comprehensive analysis of customer behavior using SQL on a dataset containing 10,000 records from the retail domain.
 The objective was to uncover patterns related to income levels, spending scores, membership status, subscription preferences, and overall satisfaction to drive data-informed marketing and customer engagement strategies.